indykiss/KPI/README.md

         - Stock ticker exists

 7. Jenkins for CI/ CD
+    - Super useful for quick deployment when adding in new industries
+        - Probs could've done something with google sheets for self-service, but is fine
+    - Can just add the industry.csv into indices folder and commit, done

+# Dash notes:

+Two main components:
+Layouts: Describes the tree of components that make up the application and how users experience content.
+Basically like React components but built in (dash_core_components, dash_html_components)

+Callbacks: Holds logic for dash app.
+Callbacks are automatically called whenever an input component's property changes.
+Can chain callbacks to trigger multiple updates in app.
+Callbacks are made of Inputs and Outputs.

 Notes:
 1. Add "request an industry" feature.
 Sends me an email when people need to add a new subsection.
 Expect 1-2 weeks.
 Ping directly if need more urgently.
+2. Use dcc.upload to allow users to input their own CSVs for sub-industries